 Before William could answer, Liam spoke for the first time that evening without being prompted.

-“Dad,” he said, “please.”
+“Dad,” he said.
+“Please.”

-William looked at his son.
-Then at Ava.
 Then at Olivia, who was watching Lucas with the first real alertness he had seen in her in months.

 Finally, he said, “Five minutes.”

-Lucas came forward slowly.
 He did not go first to the children’s faces.
-He knelt by their feet.

 “Can I take off your shoes?” he asked.

 Ava blinked.
-“Why?”

 “So your feet can remember the ground.”

-Charlotte made a scoffing sound.
-But Olivia, very softly, said, “Let him.”
+Charlotte made a soft scoffing sound.

 Then he looked up.